 We can divide bureaucracy into two dimensions—centralization and formalization.
 Centralization deals with the amount of decision making ability team members have.
 The more centralized decision making is, the less team members have opportunity to add their input.
 Formalization deals with the paperwork.
 It’s the policies and procedures employees have to adhere to in their job.
 Like centralization, the more formal the procedure, the less wiggle-room there is for workers.

 So what is the relationship between bureaucracy and creativity?
 As with everything in psychology, it depends.
 When it comes to centralization, less centralization (more team input) helps employees who work for the shear enjoyment of it (learning-oriented individuals) to be more creative.
 It also helped employees who might be scared to take risks (performance-avoid individuals), perhaps because it indicates a culture of exploration (less risk for mistakes).
-However, those scaredy-cats also do better with more formalization (more rules to follow and, therefore, less grey area in which to make a mistake).
+However, those risk-averse employees also do better with more formalization (more rules to follow and, therefore, less grey area in which to make a mistake).
 Unfortunately, more rules and procedures are bad for people who want to show how good they are (performance-prove oriented individuals).
-So what do you do?

 Hirst, G., Van Knippenberg, D., Chen, C.-H., & Sacramento, C. A. (2011).
 How does bureaucracy impact individual creativity?
 A cross-level investigation of team contextual influences on goal orientation-creativity relationships.
 Academy of Management Journal, 54, 624-641.